superk589/DereGuide/README.md

 # DereGuide

 ## Introduction
 This is an unofficial iOS utility application for **The Idolmaster Cinderella Girls: Starlight Stage (デレステ)**.
 It's mainly based on APIs provided by other sites.
-It's designed to collect, cache and rearragne the game data so that you can easily search them.
+It's designed to collect, cache and rearrange the game data so that you can easily search them.
 It also has some advance features such as live score simulator and beatmap player.

 ## Modules
 * Card Viewer